Pierre Gilliard

-Pierre Gilliard (16 May 1879 – 30 May 1962) was a Swiss academic and author, best known as the French language tutor to the five children of Emperor Nicholas II of Russia from 1905 to 1918.
-In 1921, after the Russian Revolution of 1917, he published a memoir, Thirteen Years at the Russian Court, about his time with the family.
-In his memoirs, Gilliard described Tsarina Alexandra's torment over her son's hemophilia and her faith in the ability of starets Grigori Rasputin to heal the boy.
+Pierre Gilliard (16 May 1879 – 30 May 1962) was a Swiss academic and author, best known as the French-language tutor to the five children of Russian emperor Nicholas II from 1905 to 1918.
+In 1921, after the Russian Revolution, he published a memoir, Thirteen Years at the Russian Court, about his time with the family.
+In his memoirs, Gilliard described Empress Alexandra's torment over her son Alexei's hemophilia and her faith in the ability of the starets (elder) Grigori Rasputin to heal the boy.

 Biography

 Pierre Gilliard was born on 16 May 1879 in Fiez, Switzerland.
 In his memoirs, Gilliard wrote that he initially came to Russia in 1904 as a French tutor to the family of Duke George of Leuchtenberg, a cousin of the Romanov family.
 He was recommended as a French tutor to the Tsar's children and began teaching the elder children, Grand Duchesses Olga and Tatiana Nikolaevna of Russia in 1905.

 He grew fond of the family and followed them into internal exile at Tobolsk, Siberia, following the Russian Revolution of 1917.
 The Bolsheviks prevented Gilliard from joining his pupils when they were moved to the Ipatiev House in Ekaterinburg in May 1918.
 He described his final view of the children in his memoirs:

 The sailor Nagorny, who attended to Alexei Nikolaevitch, passed my window carrying the sick boy in his arms, behind him came the Grand Duchesses loaded with valises and small personal belongings.
 I tried to get out but was roughly pushed back into the carriage by the sentry.
 I came back to the window.
 Tatiana Nikolaevna came last carrying her little dog and struggling to drag a heavy brown valise.
 It was raining and I saw her feet sink into the mud at every step.
 Nagorny tried to come to her assistance; he was roughly pushed back by one of the commissars ...